 Old Fall River Road was the first road built to the top of the Continental Divide in Rocky Mountain National Park.
 It was opened in 1920, but not without considerable challenge.
 The steep walls seemed to fight the idea of giving space to a road and would continually degrade or be subject to landslides and avalanches.
 As a result, Trail Ridge Road was later built along a route less prone to these issues.
 While the road is well-maintained and is safe, it usually doesn’t open until early July to give time for the snow to melt and the park service to repair the road prior to opening it to the public.

-Old Fall River Road is an 11-mile (17.7 km) one-way, uneven dirt road with a speed limit of 15 miles per hour (24 kph).
+Old Fall River Road is a 9.1-mile (14.6 km) one-way, uneven dirt road with a speed limit of 15 miles per hour (24 kph).
 It winds steeply up the mountain with numerous hairpin turns and steep drop-offs, so RVs and vehicles towing trailers should not take this road.
 Because the road is well-maintained, it can be driven by any standard car, though it can get a little bumpy at times and very dusty.
 Plan on the drive taking about an hour to reach the top.

 The drive up Fall River Road begins in Horseshoe Park on the east side of Rocky Mountain National Park so you may find it easiest to enter the park via the Fall River entrance.
 Drive to the end of Horseshoe Park and you’ll see a small road heading off to the right.
 Follow this road through Endovalley.
 You’ll first pass the trailhead for Lawn Lake which is a 6-mile (9.7 km) hike each way.
 Next, you’ll pass the Alluvial Fan and the Roaring River.
 When seen from above the debris coming out of this river spreads out like a fan.
 This area was created as the result of two major floods.
 The first was in 1982 and the other was in 2012.
 There is now a wheelchair accessible walkway that will take you through the area and explain what happened.
 If you have time, it is well worth the stop.